 To schedule an educational program or to obtain more information, please email Corinth Excavations.

 Enjoy a selection of photos from past educational programs held on-site for students and visitors:

 Interpreting Ancient Mysteries of Demeter: A collaboration between the ASCSA, a Corinthian school, The American College of Greece-PIERCE, Dr. Nancy Bookidis, Diazoma, Olympia Odos, and the Greek Ministry of Culture.

-Watch a video of a special music program titled "Operation Odeion: Music in Ancient Corinth Across Centuries' in collaboration with the ASCSA, the Psychology Club and Student Councils from The American College of Greece-PIERCE, Diazoma, Olympia Odos, Pierce Choir and Orchestra, the Elementary School of Ancient Corinth, the Smile of the Child Orphanage, and the Greek Ministry of Culture.
+Operation Odeion: Music in Ancient Corinth Across Centuries: A collaboration between the ASCSA, the Psychology Club and Student Councils from The American College of Greece-PIERCE, Diazoma, Olympia Odos, Pierce Choir and Orchestra, the Elementary School of Ancient Corinth, the Smile of the Child Orphanage, and the Greek Ministry of Culture.

-We adapted the lesson plan 'Asklepios and Healing in the Ancient Greek World and Today' for high school students and teachers from The American College of Greece-PIERCE, the 85th Kindergarten of Athens, Diazoma, and Olympia Odos.
+Asklepios and Healing in the Ancient Greek World and Today: A collaboration between the ASCSA, The American College of Greece-PIERCE, the 85th Kindergarten of Athens, Diazoma, and Olympia Odos.

 Ioulia Tzonou showing off a secret passage in the Sacred Spring during 'Buried Data'.
-Photo: Katie Petrole.